 For expenditures selected for compliance testing, we also tested internal controls over compliance.
 No exceptions were noted.
 The current system for processing payments appears to provide adequate control to ensure that disbursements are authorized and allowable.
 Overall, we found grant files, accounting records, and supporting documentation complete and readily available for examination.
-Also, having PCL's payroll, administrative, and grant disbursements processed by other City Departments provides segregation of duties and controls that would otherwise be difficult to institute in a small organization.
+Also, having PCL's payroll, administrative, and grant disbursements processed by other City Departments provides segregation of duties and controls that would otherwise be difficult to institute in an organization with limited staff.